blinky893/hugo-relearn/content/english/section-1/_index.md

 ## A YouTube video

-Watch the video and learn interesting stuff.
+Watch this video that gives you an overview of the section, or choose a topic from the navigation menu.

 {{< youtube id="w7Ft2ymGmfc" title="Cute cats" >}}